-Regarding the costs associated with the Fund's Preferred Shares, the terms of the ARPS provide that they would ordinarily pay dividends at a rate set at auctions held every seven days, normally payable on the first business day following the end of the rate period, subject to a maximum applicable rate calculated as a function of the ARPS' then-current rating and a reference interest rate.
+Regarding the costs associated with the Fund's ARPS, the terms of the ARPS provide that they would ordinarily pay dividends at a rate set at auctions held every seven days, normally payable on the first business day following the end of the rate period, subject to a maximum applicable rate calculated as a function of the ARPS' then-current rating and a reference interest rate.
 However, the weekly auctions for the ARPS, as well as auctions for similar preferred shares of other closed-end funds in the U.S., have failed since February 2008, and the dividend rates on the ARPS since that time have been paid at the maximum applicable rate (i.e., a multiple of a reference rate, which is the applicable "AA" Financial Composite Commercial Paper Rate (for a dividend period of fewer than 184 days) or the applicable Treasury Index Rate (for a dividend period of 184 days or more)).
-In September 2011, Moody's, a ratings agency that provides ratings for the Fund's ARPS, downgraded its rating of the ARPS from "Aaa" to "A2," citing persistently thin asset coverage levels, increased NAV volatility and concerns about secondary market liquidity for some assets supporting rated obligations.
-Under the Fund's amended and restated bylaws (the "Bylaws"), the 2011 downgrade resulted in an increase in the multiple used to calculate the maximum applicable rate from 150% to 200%, thereby increasing the dividend rate payable to ARPS holders and increasing the costs to Common Shareholders associated with the Fund's leverage.
-See "Use of Leverage" and "Description of Capital Structure."
-In July 2012, Moody's downgraded its rating of the ARPS from "A2" to "A3" pursuant to a revised ratings methodology adopted by Moody's.
-Also, in May 2014, Moody's upgraded its rating of the Fund's ARPS from A3 to A2, citing changes in the Fund's asset coverage ratio and economic leverage.
+In September 2011, Moody's, a ratings agency that provides ratings for the Fund's ARPS, downgraded its rating of the ARPS from "Aaa" to "Aa2," citing what it believed to be persistently thin asset coverage levels, increased NAV volatility and concerns about secondary market liquidity for some assets supporting rated obligations.
+In July 2012, Moody's downgraded its rating of the ARPS from "Aa2" to "Aa3" pursuant to a revised ratings methodology adopted by Moody's.
+In May 2020, Fitch downgraded its rating of the ARPS from "AAA" to "AA," indicating the downgrades reflected recent extreme market volatility and reduced asset liquidity, which it believed eroded asset coverage cushions for closed-end funds and challenged fund managers' ability to deleverage.
+On December 4, 2020, Fitch published ratings criteria relating to closed-end fund obligations, including preferred shares, which effectively result in a rating cap of "AA" for debt and preferred stock issued by closed-end funds and a rating cap of "A" for (i) debt and preferred shares issued by closed-end funds exposed to corporate debt, emerging market debt, below-investment-grade and unrated debt, structured securities and equity, (ii) and closed-end funds with material exposure to "BBB" category rated assets.
+Following the close of business on April 30, 2021, Fitch downgraded its rating of the ARPS from "AA" to "A" pursuant to the revised ratings methodology and related new rating caps.
+In December 2022, Moody's downgraded its rating of the ARPS from "Aa3" to "A1," stating that the downgrades occurred because of, among other matters, trends in the Fund's risk-adjusted asset coverage metrics and the evolution of its sector exposures.
 The Fund expects that the ARPS will continue to pay dividends at the maximum applicable rate for the foreseeable future and cannot predict whether or when the auction markets for the ARPS may resume normal functioning.
-See "Use of Leverage," "Principal Risks of the Fund-Leverage Risk," "Principal Risks of the Fund-Additional Risks Associated with the Fund's Preferred Shares" and "Description of Capital Structure" for more information.
+See "Use of Leverage," "Principal Risks of the Fund-Leverage Risk," "Principal Risks of the Fund-Additional Risks Associated with the Fund's Preferred Shares" and "Description of Capital Structure" for more information."